AVandana-1806/API-1/README.md

 The CWDS API provides RESTful services for the CWDS Modules.

+As part of CMO-538 this repository is now private.

 ## Wiki

 The development team is actively using the [Github Wiki](https://github.com/ca-cwds/API/wiki).